PacificCommunity/ofp-sam-proper/dir_tree/method.md

 ls -R | grep "^\." | sed 's/^\.\///' | sed 's/:$//' > ~/x.txt
 ```

-This will produce a full list of directories that can be thinned down a bit, to
+This will produce a full list of directories that can be thinned down a bit to
 reflect the main directory structure used in that year's assessment.